zCrin/pratos/README.md

 -------------
 Indeed at the beginning, the idea was to allow everyone to control their house with HomeKit on non-Apple Device or without having an Apple TV.
 Today Pratos perfectly fullfilled this goal.
 But why stopping here ?
 I decided to build Pratos as a _personal assistant_.
+With plugins also works for Google Home, Alexa and lots others.

 ## How is Pratos personal ?
 -----------